Age Verification Watch: Michigan Joins the AV Club, Some Laws Just Make No Sense

 Age verification laws often spark debate over their intent and outcomes.
 Nominally intended to prevent minors from accessing adult content, in practice they often have the effect of stifling adult access to porn and chilling legally protected speech.
 Less frequently discussed, however, is the frequent clumsiness, ignorance and seeming incompetence in how these bills are being drafted and debated.

-AS XBIZ reported last week, Wyoming recently enacted an AV law whose definition of “material harmful to minors” is “any picture, image, graphic image file, film, videotape or other visual depiction that is obscene or is child pornography.”
-This essentially means the law is requiring age verification for viewing material that is illegal.
+As XBIZ reported last week, Wyoming recently enacted an AV law whose definition of “material harmful to minors” is “any picture, image, graphic image file, film, videotape or other visual depiction that is obscene or is child pornography.”
+By requiring age verification for viewing material that is already illegal, the laws seems to be conflating legal and illegal content.

-The Wyoming law’s bewildering phrasing could ultimately prevent the law from applying to the adult sites at which it is aimed, though Free Speech Coalition has warned sites against making any such assumption.
+The phrasing in the Iowa bill and the Wyoming law could ultimately prevent them from applying to the adult sites at which they are aimed, though Free Speech Coalition has warned sites against making any such assumption.

 Meanwhile, Florida lawmakers recently introduced legislation to require manufacturers to equip tablets and smartphones with a default “porn filter.”
 Confusingly, HB 1503 and its identical companion bill, SB 1718, do not require that users with device passwords be given an opportunity to disable the filter entirely — though they do prohibit users without passwords from doing so.
 In addition, the bills appear to equate “a user with a password” with an adult supervising a minor’s device use, though strangely this is never specified.